 - Xiao Er Tui Na Massage (Pediatric massage)

-Massage treatments are usually given while the patient lies on his or her side on a couch, or is seated on a chair or stool.
+Massage treatments are usually given while the patient lies on his or her side on a couch or massage table, or is seated on a chair or stool.
 Typically, the patient wears thin cotton clothing, but massage can also be given directly on the patient’s skin.

 Generally, before a session, the therapist will inquire about the patient’s (medical) history, his or her complaints, living environment and life style, being part of the TCM diagnostics protocol (visual inspection, listening and smelling, inquiries and palpation).